vovkos/doxyrest/doc/manual/rst/architecture.rst

 Details
 ~~~~~~~

-While desiging Doxyrest I tried to re-use existing documentation generation tools and techniques as much as possible.
+While designing Doxyrest I tried to re-use existing documentation generation tools and techniques as much as possible.

 Re-used Toolset
 ---------------